singiankay/advisors-excel-interview/wrap-up.md

 ### If you were to continue building this out, what would you like to add next?

 This is a backend application.
 I would like to complete the frontend application that I am making for this but at the current moment is still unfinished.
-You can checkout the repository at `https://github.com/singiankay/advisors-excel-frontend.git`
+You can checkout the frontend repository at `https://github.com/singiankay/advisors-excel-frontend.git`

 I would love to refactor this code and add unit and integration tests.
+I would also love to improve the jwt and headers implementation.
+I would love to improve input sanitazion, I think those are not properly escaped right now aside from default typeORM has.
+For the functionality, I would love to have a PIN number feature, a statement of account and a Loan functionality that isn't tied to the credit limit.
+Maybe perhaps, a car loan application via Mean/Average deposit/withdrawals etc.

 ### If you have any other comments or info you'd like the reviewers to know, please add them below.